Marine Infrastructure and Safety Plan 2021-2025

 Small Boating Fund

-In addition to the $1.3 million provided annually for larger projects, MAST provides $300 000 per annum to fund smaller projects and safety and navigation initiatives to up to $75 000.
+In addition to the funding provided annually for larger projects, MAST provides $350 000 per annum to fund smaller projects and safety and navigation initiatives.
 The public and facility owners are encouraged to apply to fund projects under the Small Boating Fund (SBF).
 Examples of such projects may include navigation aids, fendering, small walkway or pontoon, ramp overlay, re-decking a walkway, ramp solar lighting etc.

 The SBF is open year-round, and applications can be submitted at any time during the year.